subfuzion/dart-docker-slim/README.md

 The image includes a root certificate authority bundle for TLS (needed for making HTTPS requests).

+There are examples under the `examples` directory if you are interested in comparing the time until a server app is listening in a container using either the Dart VM or the `dart2native` AOT compiler.

 ## Dart AOT

 If you want the fastest possible application launch and you don't require